conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 [changelog](https://docs.conan.io/en/latest/changelog.html#may-2022) for the
 complete list.

-We hope you enjoy this release, and look forward to [your feedback](https://github.com/conan-io/conan/issues).
+We hope you enjoy this release and look forward to [your feedback](https://github.com/conan-io/conan/issues).